 If you’re looking for healthy alternatives to your usual barbecue menu, look no further – we’ve put together delicious recipes with plenty of veggies and no red meat, which will give your barbecue a colourful twist.
 It’s best to not let your meat or veggies get too charred or burnt, as cooking meat at high temperatures, or prolonged exposure to heat, can create heterocyclic amines and polycyclic aromatic hydrocarbons.
 These have been linked to DNA damage in a way that could lead to cancer, although the evidence in humans is limited.
 Most of these recipes can also be cooked under a grill.

 I discovered this recipe when needing to use up some courgettes I had and now can’t get enough of it.
 Using turkey mince is a great, healthier alternative to beef mince – and the lemon zest and juice adds a freshness to a usually heavy barbecue meal.

-This salad – full of spring flavours such as warm courgettes and asparagus, balsamic tomatoes, halloumi and a pesto dressing – is absolutely delicious and easy to make.
+This salad – full of summer flavours such as courgettes and asparagus, balsamic tomatoes, halloumi and a pesto dressing – is absolutely delicious and easy to make.
 You can either cook the vegetables on a barbecue or under a grill.